Especially For Teens

 What is gender identity?

-Gender identity is your sense of yourself as male or female.
+Gender identity is your sense of being a boy, a girl, or other gendered.
 Some teens feel that their gender identity—how they really feel about themselves—is different from their physical bodies.
 A girl may feel that she is really a boy, and vice versa.
 Others may feel that they belong to neither gender or to both genders.
 People who feel that their gender identity is different from the sex they are born as are described as transgender.
 It often is difficult for parents or schoolmates to accept that a person is transgender.
 Transgender teens may face bullying or discrimination.
 Some may feel scared and alone.
 If you are feeling confused about your gender and it is causing you distress, or if you are being bullied or mistreated, talk to a trusted adult.

 When deciding whether to have sex, what are some things to consider?